Earl Garrison

 Earl Garrison was an Oklahoma Senator from District 9 between 2004 and 2016, which included Muskogee and Wagoner counties.
-He succeeded long-time State Senator "Bulldog" Ben Robinson of Muskogee after Senator Robinson was prevented from seeking reelection due to term limits.
+He succeeded long-time State Senator Ben Robinson of Muskogee after Senator Robinson was prevented from seeking reelection due to term limits.

 Career

 Garrison served in the Oklahoma Senate from 2004 to 2016.
 He was Minority Whip from 2011 to 2014.
 He also served as Assistant Minority Leader.
 He also worked as an educator and rancher.
 He served in the United States Air Force.

 Family

 Jessica Jean Garrison

 In November 2021, Earl Garrison's daughter Jessica Jean Garrison announced a campaign for Oklahoma's United States Senate seat held by James Lankford.
 However, she later filed for the open United States Senate seat created by the retirement of Jim Inhofe.